 This is not to say we can’t change our personal circumstances.
 We can.
 But the mindset we assume when we set out to change our circumstances will usually determine whether we succeed, as well as how much we enjoy the journey (which is what really matters).

 The application to the trading mindset is that if you come to the markets solely to make money, you’re cheating yourself.
-Every successful trader I know loves (and occasionally hates…it’s like a passionate relationship) to trade.
-It gets them up in the morning, with excitement for what the day may bring.
-They (and I) spent months practicing and studying the markets because we wanted do it, with no financial reward at beginning for an extended period of time.
+Every successful trader I know loves to trade, or at least loves the processes and challenge of trading.
+It gets them up in the morning with excitement for what the day may bring.
+They, and I, spent months and years practicing and studying the markets because we wanted to do it…with no financial reward at the beginning for an extended period of time.
 The financial rewards came later, as a byproduct of dedicating ourselves to a craft.

 I do know a few people who don’t love trading, but they love something else enough (maybe traveling, writing, painting, etc) that they are willing to see trading as a career that provides the freedom for them to pursue those other interests as well, and therefore they dedicate themselves to market study wholeheartedly.
 This passion fuels them to spend hours honing their skill, finding flaws in their methods, and exposing hidden internal biases.

-I love trading, but I also love the fact that I can golf every afternoon, or sit on a patio during the afternoon when the markets quieten down (I only day trade in the morning).
+I love trading, but I also love that I can golf every afternoon, or sit on a patio during the afternoon when the markets are quiet (I only day trade in the morning, and then typically look for swing trades in the evening).
 While my passion for trading is strong, all those other things are motivators that also keep me pressing forward.
 The market is relentless, so I need to be relentless, continually looking for better ways of doing things.

 Have other passions and goals, but if you decide to trade, dedicate the time that it requires.
 Don’t try to get rich quick, just so you can stop; such an approach will result in only wasting more of the time you could have spent perusing something that really interests you.